tanya1209/Technical-Analysis-of-Indian-Stock/README.md

-This project is used to conduct the following technical analysis indicators for any Indian Stock -
+This project is used to conduct technical analysis indicators (given below) for any Indian Stock and give Buy/Sell signals -
 a.
 Slow Moving Average
 b.
 Exponential Moving Average
 c.
 Moving Average Convergence and Divergence